 This type of assessment helps organisations confirm what is working well, identify gaps and ensure the foundations are in place before launching large initiatives.

-A readiness assessment is particularly valuable when organisations are considering projects such as ERP implementation, data and digital transformation programs, major system upgrades, operational restructuring, large capital investments, expansion into new markets, scaling operations and future-proof planning.
+A business readiness assessment is particularly valuable when organisations are considering projects such as ERP implementation, data and digital transformation programs, major system upgrades, operational restructuring, large capital investments, expansion into new markets, scaling operations and future-proof planning.

 At these moments, leadership teams often ask: